 Check Your Credit Report

-It’s not uncommon for faulty items in your credit report to lower your score.
+It’s not uncommon for faulty items in your credit report to lower your credit scores.
 Credit reporting companies offer free annual credit reports.

-Look for any reporting errors in your credit report, such as fraudulent accounts or wrong payments.
+Look for any reporting errors from the credit bureaus, such as fraudulent accounts or wrong payments.
 You can request that such records be removed, which will improve your credit score.

 Pay Debts and Avoid Late Payments